liaoherui/AccuSNV/README.md

 snv_qc_heatmap_*.png | QC figures
 snv_table_with_charts_final.html | Html report - display the comprehensive information about identified SNVs.
 Note, if you want to see the bar charts in the html file, make sure you have the folder "bar_charts" under the same folder with the html file.

+A demo output HTML report of AccuSNV can be found at https://heruiliao.github.io/

  ## References: